marcouderzo/CSDemoParser/Worklog.md

 Encapsulating the `DemoFileDump.DoDump()` call between freopen and fclose, without changing anything else in the source code of the parser, enabled us to log every match in a dedicated .txt file.

-- Of course demoinfogo parses the whole match and gives too much information, the majority of which is not useful to us.
+Of course demoinfogo parses the whole match and gives too much information, the majority of which is not useful to us.
 As you can see in demoinfogo.cpp, the application is able to take in some optional arguments.
 Already, `-deathscsv`, `-stringtables`, `-datatables`, `-netmessages` are not useful to us.
-As of right now, `-gameevents -extrainfo -nofootsteps -nowarmup -packetentities` are the only useful optional arguments.
+As of right now, calling the parser with `-gameevents -extrainfo -nofootsteps -nowarmup -packetentities` discards a lot of data we don't need.
-Then we analyzed the log of a parsed match and figured out where the not so useful printf() calls were coming from, in order to remove them and "declutter" the log.
+Then we analyzed the log of a parsed match and figured out where printf() calls were coming from, in order to understand which ones to keep track of and which one to ignore or ditch altogether.

 ## Automating the Parsing of the Match Pool